 On UNIX based systems, two common utilities are cu and ct.
-The CHALLENGE S Server Owner's Guide provides basic instructions for using cu on a Silicon Graphics workstation to communicate with a Challenge S server.
+The server owner's guide provides basic instructions for using cu on a Silicon Graphics workstation to communicate with a server.
 The steps are similar for other UNIX based systems.
 Also, see the cu(1) and ct(1) reference pages.